carvasquez206/WeatherApp/README.md

 # WeatherApp

 ## Description
-Using [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
+I created a Weather Dashboard using a third party API known as [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to display the current and upcoming weather for the current/next 5 days of the week.
+Included images to display aligned with the weather information given.

 For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).

+## Components
+- [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities
-You will use `localStorage` to store any persistent data.
+- `localStorage`: to store any persistent data

-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 ## User Story